-Back in the forest, Ayla prays to the moon asking for a sign, Mohr appears and she sees that the Pana is not different from what the Koogalisk are.
+Mohr leaves the camp in search of Ayla.
+Back in the forest, Ayla prays to the moon asking for a sign, Mohr appears and she sees that the Pana is not different from what the Kogallisk are.
 Realising that Mohr has never seen a fire, Ayla shows him how she can make one.

-Ayla sleeps, but her dreams tell that the long night is indeed coming and that she and Mohr are domed.
-When Mohr awakes her (he has risked his life by entering the Kogallisk camp) she begs him to go but he refuses.
-When Rooh sees Mohr there, he captures him and the rest of the Kogallisk keep Mohr prisoner.
+Ayla sleeps and dreams of the long night and the death of her people.
+Mohr wakes her (he has risked his life by entering the Kogallisk camp) and she begs him to go but he refuses.
+When Rooh sees Mohr there, he captures him and the rest of the Kogallisk (led by Tonah) keep Mohr prisoner.
 Sindah, who has followed Mohr, finds Ayla and together they free Mohr from Rooh’s prison.
 In their struggle to escape, Mohr accidentally kills Lordu, Ayla’s little brother.

 As she holds Lordu in her arms, Ayla sees that this is a result of her actions.
 Sindah and Mohr escape.
 Tonah mourns her son as the Kogallisk prepare his body for burial.
 Once Lordu is laid to rest, Tonah promises to avenge his death.

 Back at the Pana camp, Tahl and his mate Utza (unaware of what has transpired) tease each other about the fact that they do not possess the secret of fire.